 In case the visa application, for whatever reason, is denied by the Netherlands' Embassy the visa applicant usually receives an official statement that his/her application is denied (without indication of the reason).
 If you want to be sure that you receive such statement, please require (e.g. already when applying for visa) that – in case your visa is denied – you indeed get such official statement.
 As is outlined below, if your visa application is denied, you will need this official statement as prerequisite for the refund of your registration fee!

 - If your visa application is denied please send immediately an e-mail to the congress organizers.
 Please inform us at which consulate (country, city) you have applied for visa and attach to the e-mail a high quality scan in color of the official statement that your application is denied (see 3 above), together with the scan of the passport data sheet, i.e. the passport page with your personal information (name, photo, passport issued at, issued by, issued when, expiry date).
 Please make sure that also the passport number is clearly visible.

-- Provided the required documents (see 4 above) are emailed to the conference organizers the latest 2 weeks before the start of the conference, the registration fee will be fully refunded.
+- Provided the required documents (see 4 above) are emailed to the congress organizers the latest 2 weeks before the start of the congress, the registration fee will be fully refunded.
 However the organizers reserve the right to retain the registration fee in case of inadequate or false information sent to him.

-Please keep the conference organizers informed about the progress in obtaining your visa.
+Please keep the congress organizers informed about the progress in obtaining your visa.
 This is especially important for those who have an oral or poster presentation.
-If we do not receive from you any information about your visa the latest 2 weeks before the start of the conference we will assume that you have received the visa and that you will attend the conference.
+If we do not receive from you any information about your visa the latest 2 weeks before the start of the congress we will assume that you have received the visa and that you will attend the congress.